Titantek/ada-outlier-datastory/content.md

    <div class="Doc">
       <div class="message">
-      First, there are some articles that doesn't appears in `categories.tsv`...
+      First, there are some articles that don't appear in our categories file...
 We don't know their categories.
 Thus, we will remove these games.
 Second, some players seemed not to take the game very seriously...
 They didn't even click on a link!
 We will also remove these paths.
       </div>
       <div class="icon"></div>
    </div>